 How to get something healthy eaten at school?
 Karin Schimke is ready to despair.

-The lunchbox lay in the school bag all weekend.
+lay in the school bag all weekend.
 I reminded my son a few times that it needed to be removed, but weekends are a time of complete disconnection from school responsibilities and the gap between walking in the front door and unpacking the lunchbox was too great for him to wrench himself back.

 Being of the “learn through consequences” school of parenting, I left the thing there, quietly vrotting in the corner all weekend and on Monday morning asked him to bring me his lunchbox.